Yarding: Historical practice

 Because fifty hens per acre represents 800 sqft per hen (80 m2 per hen), while the density inside the house at the time was normally four square feet per hen (0.4 m2 per hen), this required that the yard be 200 times wider than the house, assuming a yard on one side of the house.
 That is, a house 20 ft wide required a yard 4000 ft wide to provide the necessary area.
 This would normally be provided as two yards, one on either side of the house, each 2000 ft wide.
 In reality, such yards are expensive to fence, and the chickens spend most of their time on the portion closest to the house, so sustainability was never achieved in practice except with portable houses, which were moved periodically to fresh ground.
 Yarded operations were operated with unsustainably small yards that were quickly denuded and which received excessive levels of manure.

 The use of multiple yards, frequent plowing, and liberal use of lime would allow higher stocking levels to be used, since plowing and liming would allow much of the nitrogen to escape from the soil.

-The following is typical advice for the successful use of yards in the Thirties and Forties:
+The following is typical advice for the successful use of yards in the 1930s and 1940s:

 All poultrymen should realize that there are no known substitutes for sunshine and young green grass in keeping poultry in the best possible state of health and in promoting growth and maintaining egg production.
 Where sunshine and green grass cannot be provided, as in the case of birds kept in strict confinement, the best possible substitutes must be provided.
 In the case of most farm and many commercial flocks, however, the growing stock is reared on range, and the adult birds are given yards or allowed to roam at will.